 Although Owen River Lodge is a specialist fly fishing lodge, there is an endless supply of “non-fishing” things to do around the immediate property, the local area and the greater Nelson / Marlborough region.

 You can relax in the knowledge that we absolutely caters for non-fishing guests.
 The ambiance, décor and understated elegance of the accommodation and facilities, and the total focus of the team at Owen River Lodge, ensure that our non-fishing guests have a sensational time.

-The lodge has an outdoor 4 person jacuzzi/spa.
+The lodge has an outdoor four-person jacuzzi/spa.
 It’s located right next door to our massage room and has a stunning view of the river, valley and mountains.
-It’s always hot & always on!
+It’s always hot and always on!

 Indulge yourself with a relaxing massage in the privacy of your cottage guest suite or our dedicated therapy room.

 Right outside the lodge, there’s a wonderful country laneway that meanders along the Owen River almost all the way to Mount Owen.
 It’s a perfect way to spend a sunny afternoon.
 The lodge has several modern mountain bikes for our guests to use free of charge.

 New Zealand’s ‘Great Walks’ are world-renowned.
 However, you don’t need to go to the Milford track in order to appreciate what New Zealand has to offer.
 Mount Owen towers above the surrounding landscape at the end of the Owen Valley.
 There are two walking tracks in and around the mountain.

 Our neighbors are wonderful “typical” Kiwi farmers.
 They are delightfully down-to-earth, friendly sheep and beef farmers.
 If your timing is right, you may even get to see the sheep being shorn.
 We can always arrange a “Tiki Tour” (Kiwi for"Let’s check out the farm”).